Huulivoide/rpiconf/README.md

 object which holds the settings.

 TODO:
-* Connect the overclocking page elements into the code.
 * Implement code to only allow global gpu freq/voltage or individual ones.
 * Implement file saving to a custom file.
 * Implement the filesaving dialogues.